eea/eea.docker.esbootstrap/docs/Details.md

 mapping for elasticsearch and optionally a configuration file for analyzers.
  - **app/config/mapping.json** contains the configuration of the pages, including listing
- - **app/config/settings.json** contains information about the external templates, the elastic index to be used in the app and some information for customize the layout
+ - **app/config/settings.json** contains information about the external templates, the elastic index to be used in the app and some information for customize the layout for
+	 - view,
+	 - facets,
+	 - detail view,
- - view, facets, detail view, csv/tsv export
+	 - csv/tsv export
+ - **app/config_rdf** is similar with **app/config**, but contains the configuration for a demo app with indexing from a construct query
  - **app/public** contains the static resources
  - **app/views** contains the jade templates for index and detail pages
  - **app/app.js** is the main application